Samsung Android Update Policy

 - All Samsung Galaxy Note devices, starting from Samsung Galaxy Note 10 series.

 - Samsung Galaxy Tab S6 and Samsung Galaxy Tab S7 tablet series.

 Besides those devices, it gets bit more tricky..

-For everything else, including A series tablets, the mid-priced and budget A series phones, M series phones, F series phones and others, there's no promise.
+For everything else, including Galaxy A series tablets, budget-priced Galaxy A series phones, older Galaxy A series mid-range phones, all Galaxy M series phones, all Galaxy F series phones and others, there's no promise.
 According to Samsung, for those devices, company "will provide the latest Android OS upgrades until the hardware specifications allow to provide the optimized mobile experience".
 Whatever that means.